-The stone-pine is a resinous evergreen tree of up to 30m, arched canopy, thick and cracked bark, needleshaped and pair leafs.
+The stone-pine is a resinous evergreen tree of up to 30m, arched canopy, thick and cracked bark, needle-shaped and pair leafs.
 The cones produce seed called pine nut or pinion or pinhões.
 Pinus pinea forests are natural or artificial stands that were traditionally used for wood and seed (pinion) production.
 Common along the Southern coast where we can find the highest percentage of contiguous stands (62% of the total area).
-In this area is produced 50% of the total pinecone[15].
-The vegetation under forest cover is an important source of biodiversity.
-For this reasons, coast stone pine forest is considered a priority habitat in the Natura 2000 Network[16].
+In this area is produced 50% of the total pinecone^[15].